lbl-camera/COSMIC-XPCS/docs/services.rst

 Services on Tsuru
 =================

-Two services exist on Tsuru to automate startup of resources: a Caproto IOC service and an EPICS IOC service.
+Three services exist on Tsuru to automate startup of resources: a Caproto IOC service, an EPICS IOC service, and a Jupyter Hub service.
 Their unit files are at :code:`/etc/systemd/system/`.

 The log of these services can be read by :code:`journalctl -u ...`.
 The services can be configured with :code:`systemctl`.

 Caproto IOC